Prescription drug abuse among persons age 12-25

 The Wisconsin Department of Health Services is using the Strategic Prevention Framework (SPF) from the Substance Abuse and Mental Health Services Administration to address this issue.
 This effort focuses on the following 12 counties, which were identified as having the highest level of non-medical use of prescription drugs in Wisconsin among individuals age 12-25.

 - Eau Claire

 This project is funded by a five-year, $8 million grant from SAMHSA, which was awarded in 2015.
 It builds upon a 2012-2015 project funded by a SAMHSA grant that focused on addressing this issue in Adams, Forest, Kenosha, Langlade, Lincoln, Menominee, Milwaukee, Oneida, and Racine counties.

-- Reduce the non-medical/unauthorized availability of and access to prescription drugs among 12-25 year olds
+- Reduce the non-medical and unauthorized availability of and access to prescription drugs among 12-25 year olds in the targeted counties

-- Establish a statewide systematic surveillance system to identify prescription drug misuse and abuse
+- Establish a statewide surveillance system to identify prescription drug misuse and abuse

 - Increase awareness among parents, youth, patients, and healthcare providers

-- Increase the surveillance system in the selected communities capacity in order to identify and track emerging prescription drug-related trends
+- Increase the capacity of the surveillance system in the selected counties in order to identify and track emerging prescription drug-related trends

-- Increase the proper disposal of expired and unused prescription drugs in these communities
+- Increase the proper disposal of expired and unused prescription drugs in these counties

 - Increase the availability of data